psf/requests/docs/user/intro.rst

 * PyPy-c 1.5

-Support for other Python 3.x is planned.
+Support for Python 3.x is planned.